plumvillage/newsletter/src/en/articles/br-troi-bao-tang--engaging-suffering-in-the-present-moment.md

 ## Watering the seeds of awareness in the monastic community

 For me, continuous right diligence is necessary to water the seeds of understanding, compassion, and awareness, so that there is more understanding in our engaged monastic community about LGBTIAQ+ concerns.
 I really hope we shall continue to be a refuge for this community.

+{% image "article/br-troi-bao-tang/IMG-20211224-WA0014.jpg" %}

 The Plum Village Monastic order is a real engaged Buddhist community, I was invited, on a Rains Retreat 2021 monastic day, to offer workshop on “*Understanding LGBTIAQ+”*.
 It was a very joyful moment, there were more than 60 monastics that came together with their open hearts, with the aspiration to understand and to find ways to support the LGBTIAQ+ practitioners.
 I felt so touched by the presence and the curiosity of my monastic siblings, monks and nuns.